 In spite of reduced business operations, the Department strives to support revenue generating needs.
-Over the last decade the program has generated over \$1.5M in revenue.
-This revenue supports part of the AAIII salary/benefits; 100% of the Retail Clerk salary/benefits; 100% of the Heavy Cleaner salary/benefits (when the position was filled); 100% of the STNC employees' salaries for the Bakery; as well as many miscellaneous purchases for the program.
+Over the last 13 years the program has generated over \$1.9M in revenue.
+This revenue supports part of the AAIII salary/benefits; 100% of the Retail Clerk salary/benefits; 100% of the Heavy Cleaner salary/benefits (when the positions were filled); 100% of the STNC employees' salaries for the Bakery; as well as many miscellaneous purchases for the program.
+The Café & Bakery are now only open Thursdays and Fridays.
+For fiscal 2022-2023, the retail bakery opened Fall and Spring for 27 weeks; the Café opened Fall and Spring for 10 weeks.
+Expected net revenue for the fiscal year is \$90,675.